Port of Hamburg, Germany

 The Port Captain’s Office

-The port captain's office supervises the entrance and clearance of all ships and is responsible for the prevention and alleviation of all congestion in the harbor.
-The port captain has four subordinate harbor masters, one for each of the zones previously described.
+The port captain's office supervises the entrance and clearance of all ships and is responsible for preventing and alleviating all congestion in the harbor.
+The port captain has four subordinate harbor masters, one for each previously described zone.

-Each harbor master is responsible to the port captain for the allocation of berths to ships not using the quays, the pilots and pilotage of ships in his area, the movement of all river and harbor craft, the superintending of lights and buoys within his area, and the distribution of customs signals.
+Each harbor master is responsible to the port captain for allocating berths to ships not using the quays, the pilots and pilotage of vessels in his area, the movement of all river and harbor craft, the superintending of lights and buoys within his area, and the distribution of customs signals.

-The port captain's office has nothing to do with the handling of cargo except that which passes over the Johannesbollwerk and Vorsetzen Quays, which are within the customs boundaries.
+The port captain's office has nothing to do with cargo handling except that which passes over the Johannesbollwerk and Vorsetzen Quays, which are within the customs boundaries.

-At these two quays it collects wharfage and craneage charges on those portions not leased to private concerns.
-It also collects fees for the use of the St. Pauli landing stages.
+At these two quays, it collects wharfage and craneage charges on portions not leased to private concerns.
+It also collects fees for using the St. Pauli landing stages.

 View of Hamburg Harbor Showing Shipbuilding Activity.